M Series Direct Communication

 The transmission from the equipment is a non-connectable advertisement packet set to transmit once every 318.75 milliseconds.
 Equipment versions prior to 6.32 vary in broadcast interval as noted in the Revision History section.
 The broadcast is non-connectable and will therefore not be visible to most applications using Bluetooth pairing designed for GATT devices.
 The broadcast is only visible while performing a Low Energy scan, so the recommendation is to perform a scan on a small window around the expected transmission period.
 The capability to perform a Low Energy scan is available on most modern platforms with the exception being some older versions of the Windows OS.

-iOS: Bluetooth Smart is supported by iOS SDK versions 5.0 and greater.
+iOS: iOS SDK versions 5.0 and greater supports Bluetooth Smart.
 Due to the energy management built into the Core Bluetooth API, running a continuous scan will often result in intermittent reception of data.
 The best approach for working with iOS is to toggle the scan after the receipt of a packet from the targeted equipment, or on a regular interval when receiving from multiple pieces of equipment.

 Android: Bluetooth Smart is supported on Android versions 4.4 and greater.
 There is an API break at version 5.0, and due to the number of issues with the Bluetooth LE portion of Bluedroid it is recommended to target versions 5.0+.